Corporate Bodies: Problems Associated With Access Points and Cross-References

 An Overview of the Rules for Corporate Bodies

 The most general rule for deciding headings for corporate bodies is 24.1A: "enter a corporate body directly under the name by which it is commonly identified, unless the rules that follow provide for entering it under the name of a higher or related body or under the name of a government" (AACR2 1988,441).
 To determine what name a corporate body commonly uses, a cataloguer must look at items that it has released for publication, or do some research into articles and books written about the corporate body (AACR2 1988,441).
-Often corporate bodies change their names and new headings must be established, but references have to be made between the old and new (AACR2 1988,443).
-For example, Farmer's High School changed its name to Agricultural College of Pennsylvania in 1862, and to Pennsylvania State College in 1874, and finally, to Pennsylvania State University in 1953.
-A complex set of cross-references (see also), and explanatory notes detailing the history would be needed to collocate this one corporate body in an authority record (AACR2 1988,443).
+Corporate bodies often change their names and new headings must be established, but references have to be made between the old and new (AACR2 1988,443).
+For example, Farmer's High School changed its name to the Agricultural College of Pennsylvania in 1862, and to Pennsylvania State College in 1874, and finally, to Pennsylvania State University in 1953.
+A complex set of cross-references (see also), and explanatory notes detailing the history are used to collocate this one corporate body in an authority record (AACR2 1988,443).

 References do help alleviate some of the complexities of corporate body cataloguing, and an entire section of AACR2 rules (26.3) was written to help in the collocation function.
 A major difference between choosing access points for persons and corporate bodies is that persons are entered under their latest name if a name change occurs, with early variations linked through references.
 However, corporate bodies have a new heading established for each name and "that heading is used for works by or about the body when it had that name" (Swanson 1990,47).
 References are also used to link the earlier and later names of a corporate body.